 What we said we’d do

 Our outputs for this priority will benefit current and future consumers through lower costs, continued reliability of the network and quicker progress to a clean energy system.
-Our outputs include:
+In our T2 Business Plan we committed to:

-• We commit to improve how we work with stakeholders on innovation, being more accessible, easier to work with and creating a joint innovation monitoring framework with all energy network companies
+- improving how we work with stakeholders on innovation, being more accessible, easier to work with and creating a joint innovation monitoring framework with all energy network companies.

 This stakeholder priority is about being innovative for our customers, stakeholders and ultimately the end consumer.
 Our Innovation Strategy has been developed with our stakeholders.